There are several residential caravan and park home sites in Peterborough that are a popular choice for many people.

 Sites that provide permanent residential accommodation in the form of static mobile homes require planning permissions and a site licence.
 Planning permission and a site licence may also be needed for some holiday and touring caravan sites.

 The council has a fee policy which outlines the fees to be paid by different sites and the sites that are exempt from paying.Each site fee is calculated by the number of pitches available on the site; i.e. the more pitches, the higher the fee.
-The fee policy is available at the bottom of this page (?)
-OR is available upon request (?).

 Mobile Homes Act 2013